English

 0x0d

-6–18 0x0d Data See the following table
+6 to 18 0x0d Data See the following table.

-19 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder
+19 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder.

 Data format:

-For example, 55 AA 00 01 00 0D 66 74 62 38 78 32 78 30 31 2E 30 2E 30 C0 (PID=ftb8x2x0, and MCU version=1.0.0)
+Example: 55 AA 00 01 00 0D 66 74 62 38 78 32 78 30 31 2E 30 2E 30 C0, indicating the PID is ftb8x2x0 and the MCU version number is 1.0.0.

-The PID is an 8-bit string, such as ftb8x2x0.
+PID is an 8-digit string, such as ftb8x2x0.

-The module sends the following command:
+The module sends the following data.

 0